chenyang03/CrossOSN-dataset/README.md

 * profile.gz: the profile information and activity statistics of all Foursquare users.

 Each line in profile.txt is an entry of user's information, including her demographic information fields, and the statistics of her activities.

-The format of the ***.txt file is

-UID followings followers tips  checkins  photos  gender  has_lastname  bio_length has_photo superuser_info fb tw location
+For each line, the format is:

+[Anonymized UID,  number of followings,  number of followers,  number of tips,  number of checkins, gender  (m: male, f: female,  -: none), has_lastname (1: yes, 0: no), has_bio (1:yes, 0: no), has_photo (1: yes, 0: no), is_superuser  (1: yes, 0: no), linked to Facebook  (1: yes, 0: no), linked to Twitter (1: yes, 0: no), is_early_user (1:early user, 0: non-early user), location]

 For example, an entry

-5956 8 51 20 4 m y 0 0 0 1472822320 jakub_cer Shanghai
+[358, 12, 14, 1, 185, "m", 1, 0, 1, 0, 1, 0, 1, "New York, NY"]

-shows that the user with a Foursquare ID as 5965, has 8 followings and  5 followers, has left 1 tips and conducted 20 check-ins, and published 4 photos.
+shows that the user has an anonymized ID of 358, has 12 followings and 14 followers, has left 1 tips and conducted 185 check-ins.
 He is a male user, and has filled his lastname into the information field.
+He has no filled in the biography field.
-He writes no bio, no profile photo, and not a superuser of Foursquare.
-He has linked his Facebook and Twitter accounts, with the user IDs on these two websites are 1472822320  and jakub_cer respectively.
-He shows his location as Shanghai on Foursquare.
+He has uploaded a photo photo.
+He is not a superuser of Foursquare.
+He has linked Facebook and Twitter accounts.
+He is an early user.
+Finally, his location is New York, NY.

 * graph.gz: the follower and following list of all Foursquare users